Yufannnn/Personal-Blog/public/posts/minimax/minimax/index.md

----
-weight: 1
-title: "The power of Iterative Deepening Minimax search with Alpha Beta Pruning :boom:"
+# The power of Iterative Deepening Minimax search with Alpha Beta Pruning :boom:
-date: 2022-09-11
-lastmod: 2022-09-11
-draft: false
-author: "Zhu Yufan"
-description: "Nothing Much, just a short post to remember the day when I manage to bench 90KG for reps :muscle:"
-featuredImage: "Minimax.png"
-featuredImagePreview: "Minimax.png"

-tags: ["computer science", "algorithm", "AI"]
-categories: ["Academia"]

-lightgallery: true
-linkToMarkdown: false

-toc:
-  auto: false

----
 I did a mini project when taking CS2109s (Introduction to AI and ML), where I built an AI agent for a simple board game, Breakthrough, with iterative deepening minimax search algorithm.
 What it can achieve blew my mind!
 <!--more-->